Kate Maberly: Early life

 Maberly was born in Reigate, Surrey, England.
 She is the daughter of a lawyer and one of five children; her older sister Polly is also an actress.
 She has two older brothers, Thomas and Guy, and one younger brother, Jack.
-Maberly attended Dunottar School, Reigate where she skipped ahead a year and left with A-levels in maths, chemistry, history and music.
+Maberly attended Dunottar School, Reigate, where she skipped ahead a year and left with A-levels in maths, chemistry, history, and music.

-Maberly began swimming competitively at the age of 5 and was a county champion swimmer up to the age of 16.
-At 7 years old she completed the BT National Swimathon (as the youngest individual to complete the event at the time) which she did to raise money for St Piers Lingfield (Now "Young Epilepsy"), a school to help children with Epilepsy.

-She represented her county in tennis from the age of 12, and from 2004-2010 she played for the Royal Parks tennis leagues in London.
+Maberly began swimming competitively at the age of 5, and she was a county champion swimmer up to the age of 16.
+At 7 years old, she completed the BT National Swimathon (as the youngest individual to complete the event at the time) to raise money for St Piers Lingfield (Now "Young Epilepsy"), a school to help children with epilepsy.
+She represented her county in tennis from the age of 12, and from 2004–2010 she played for the Royal Parks tennis leagues in London.

-Maberly started playing the piano at the age of 6, and at 14 travelled to Venice, Italy, with the Dunottar Chamber Ensemble to perform as the solo pianist, in a performance of Mozart's Piano Concerto no. 23 (K488).
-She achieved grade 8 in both Piano and Cello in school and went on to study at London's Trinity College of Music graduating in 2004 with a joint honours degree in piano and cello performance.
-She also composes music and sings jazz and has sung at London jazz venue Pizza on the Park.
+She started playing the piano at the age of 6, and at 14 travelled to Venice, Italy, with the Dunottar Chamber Ensemble to perform as the solo pianist in a performance of Mozart's Piano Concerto no. 23 (K488).
+She achieved grade 8 in both Piano and Cello in school and went on to study at London's Trinity College of Music, graduating in 2004 with a joint honours degree in piano and cello performance.
+She also composes music and sings jazz, and has sung at London jazz venue 'Pizza on the Park'.

 Career

 Maberly's breakthrough role came in 1993 when she starred as Mary Lennox in the feature film The Secret Garden.
 Directed by Agnieszka Holland, the film achieved international acclaim and has gone on to become a family classic.
-This internationally acclaimed performance paved the way for several subsequent lead roles, including; Dinah Bellman in The Langoliers, alongside David Morse and Patricia Wettig, Glumdalclitch in Gulliver's Travels, with Ted Danson, Mary Steenburgen, Peter O'Toole and Kristen Scott Thomas, Ira in Friendship's Field, and Vanessa in Mothertime.
+This internationally acclaimed performance paved the way for several subsequent lead roles, including Dinah Bellman in The Langoliers, Glumdalclitch in Gulliver's Travels, Ira in Friendship's Field, and Vanessa in Mothertime.